richieclark33/richieclark33/README.md

 ### What motivates me
 - **Innovation and new things (whether technology or just new ideas)**  I have always loved new technology and learning.
 If my brain isn't getting pushed then I tend to be bored and looking for something else to engage in
 - **Making others day-to-day better and/or more efficient** My favorite projects have been ones that directly improve colleagues day to day and make it a better day for them.
-- **Larger initiatives** Tied to the first one, it takes a lot of thought, organize, and new ideas to build larger scale things
+- **Larger initiatives** Tied to the first one, it takes a lot of thought, organization, and new ideas to build larger scale things
 - **Great UI and high quality design** I was fortunate to start my career with a company that had strong designers and since I've seen what great design looks like, I continue to try and make functional, well thought through, and good looking things.
 Generally of all things in the coding process, the look of it is what drives me the most.
 (Which is often why just backend work doesn't interest me)
 - **Being creative**